adbtae/defi-dex-swap-sniper-bot/README.md

 - 💎 Snipe Pinksale listings
 - 🛠 Create fully automated strategies to BUY THE DIP and use TRAILING STOP LOSS
 - 🔑 Place Limit Orders
+- 🍔 Liquidity Farms.
+Minimize fees within any network by calculating the recent blocks farmed to indicate the lowest fee to the miner.
+This way you will be able to reduce the fee when farming in the ETH network to $1

 ### Intuitive Interface